-- reduce or remove any identified negative impact
+- □ reduce or remove any identified negative impact

-- promote any positive impact or
+- □ promote any positive impact or

 - gather further information/evidence

-Equality Protected Characteristic Specific Characteristics Action Who is responsible Date for completion Age Older people (65+) Younger people (16-64) Full Education Improvement Plan is agreed and submitted to Scottish Government Implementation is monitored by the Raising Attainment Board and by the Education and Learning Senior Management Team Quarterly Children (0-16) Full Education Improvement Plan is agreed and submitted to Scottish Government Implementation is monitored by the Raising Attainment Board and by the Education and Learning Senior Management Team Quarterly Looked After Children (Corporate Parenting) Full Education Improvement Plan is agreed and submitted to Scottish Government Progress reported to Learning and Families Committee 30 Sep 2025 Disability Physical disability Sensory impairment Mental health
+Equality-protected characteristic Specific characteristics Action Who is responsible Date for completion Age Older people (65 years and over) Younger people (16 to 64 years) Full Education Improvement Plan is agreed and submitted to Scottish Government Implementation is monitored by the Raising Attainment Board and by the Education and Learning Senior Management Team Quarterly Children (0 to 16 years) Full Education Improvement Plan is agreed and submitted to Scottish Government Implementation is monitored by the Raising Attainment Board and by the Education and Learning Senior Management Team Quarterly Looked-After Children (Corporate Parenting) Full Education Improvement Plan is agreed and submitted to Scottish Government Progress reported to Learning and Families Committee 30 September 2026 Disability Physical disability Sensory impairment Mental health

-Equality Protected Characteristic Specific Characteristics Action Who is responsible Date for completion
+Equality-protected characteristic Specific characteristics Action Who is responsible Date for completion

 Learning disability

-Gender Reassignment Male transitioning to female
+Gender reassignment Male transitioning to female

 Female transitioning to male

 Marriage/Civil Partnership Women

 Men

-Same sex couple (male)
+Same-sex couple (male)

-Same sex couple (female)
+Same-sex couple (female)

-Pregnancy/Maternity/ Paternity Women
+Pregnancy/ Maternity/Paternity Women

-Men (paternity)
+Men (Paternity)

 Race A list of categories used in the census is here

 Religion/Belief A list of categories used in the census is here

 Sex Female

-Equality Protected Characteristic Specific Characteristics Action Who is responsible Date for completion

 Male

+Equality-protected characteristic Specific characteristics Action Who is responsible Date for completion

 Other gender identity

-Sexual Orientation Lesbian
+Sexual orientation Lesbian

 Gay

 Bisexual

 Socio-economic (fairness) As detailed in Appendix 2 Full Education Improvement Plan is agreed and submitted to Scottish Government.
 Implementation monitored by the Raising Attainment Board and by the Education and Learning Senior Management Team.
 Progress is reported annually to Learning and Families Committee.

-Section 6:Outcomes
+Section 6: Outcomes